understanding loneliness

 • not feeling we fit in

-There are many things we can do to support ourselves that can help us connect with others:
+There are many things we can do to support ourselves that can help us connect with others and cope with loneliness:

-• acknowledge that you’re feeling lonely.
-It’s trying to encourage you to do something new.
-Understanding our emotions is an important step in trying something different
+It’s a good idea to acknowledge that you’re feeling lonely.
+It’s trying to encourage you to do something different.
+Understanding our emotions is an important step in getting a better idea of what's going on for us.

 Connecting with others is an important part of being human.
 Healthy relationships support usgive us a sense of belonging and can improve our mental health and wellbeing.